-The Smart90 program is a feature of your prescription plan, managed by Express Scripts.
-With this program, you have two ways to get up to a 90-day supply of your long-term medications (those you take regularly for ongoing conditions).
-You can fill your long-term prescriptions through home delivery from the Express Scripts Home Delivery Pharmacy or at a retail pharmacy in the Smart90 network.
+The Smart90 program is a feature of youther prescription plan, managed by Express Scriptsthe PBM.
+With this program, participantsyou have two ways to get up to a 90-day supply of your-long-term medications (those participantsyou take regularly for ongoing conditions).
+You-Participants can fill your-long-term prescriptions through home delivery from the Express ScriptsPBM Home Delivery Pharmacy or at a retail pharmacy in the Smart90 network.

-Please arrange for your long-term medications to be filled with a 90-day supply through either a participating retail pharmacy or Express Scripts Home Delivery Pharmacy.
-If, after a second 30-day supply courtesy fill of your long-term medication, you do not make such arrangements, you will pay a higher cost for your prescription medication and will not receive credit toward your Deductible or Out-of-Pocket Maximum.
+Please arrange for your long-term medications to be filled with a 90-day supply through either a participating retail pharmacy or Express Scriptsthe PBM Home Delivery Pharmacy.
+If, after a second 30-day supply courtesy fill of your-long-term medication, youparticipants do not make such arrangements, you will pay a higher cost for your prescription medication and will not receive credit toward your-Deductible or Out-of-Pocket Maximum.